Skrylar/ImpromptuModular/README.md

 * [GateSeq64](#gate-seq-64): 16-phrase gate sequencer with 64 steps per sequence and per-step gate probability control, perfect for adding controlled randomness to your drum patterns (can be configured as 1x64, 2x32 or 4x16).

+* [Semi-Modular Synth](#sms-16): Internally pre-patched all in one synthesizer for quickly getting sounds and learning the basics of modular synthesis.

 * [WriteSeq32](#write-seq-32): 3-channel 32-step sequencer with CV input for easy sequence programming.

 * [WriteSeq64](#write-seq-64): 4-channel 64-step sequencer with CV input for easy sequence programming.